 Audition repertoire information is posted at www.curtis.edu/Admissions/Audition.
-Major faculty who would like to change the required audition repertoire should begin discussing their ideas with departmental colleagues and the dean early, so a decision to be reached in time for the next update.
-Changes should be given to Chris Hodges, director of admissions, at firstname.lastname@example.org or (215) 717-3117.
+Performance faculty who would like to change the required audition repertoire should begin discussing their ideas with departmental colleagues and the dean early, so a decision to be reached in time for the next update.
+Changes should be given to Belmary Lorcas, admissions and recruitment manager, at firstname.lastname@example.org or (215) 717-3167.

-In addition to the information below, please refer to the Student Wellness section at www.curtis.edu/Policies.
+In addition to the information below, please refer to the Student Wellness section at Curtis.edu/Policies.

 Physical Health Care

 Primary physical health care for Curtis students is provided by the University of Pennsylvania Student Health Service (SHS).
-All students, including those enrolled in the student health insurance plan offered through Curtis, are encouraged to use SHS facilities whenever possible.
+All students are encouraged to use SHS facilities whenever possible.
 SHS offers a variety of health services in a university environment.
 Its medical staff includes general practitioners, adolescent medicine physicians, internists, and a gynecologist, each of whom holds an appointment within the University of Pennsylvania Medical Center.
 SHS has an experienced team of nurses, nurse practitioners, physician assistants, health educators, and sports medicine specialists who can evaluate and treat acute and chronic injuries of musicians, optimizing performance and helping musicians safely return to activity after injury or illness.
 SHS is located at 3535 Market Street, Suite 100, and is accessible via SEPTA Bus 21 (18th and Walnut Streets).